c-flynn/Nunchuckoo/README.md

 Step 4
 ======
-Connect the arduino to your computer via a USB printer cable and launch the Arduino software.
-Now we need to upload some code on to the Arduino which will be able to read the data from the Nunchuck controller and pass it back in a readable format to your computer.
-Code to do this is available from http://pragprog.com/titles/msard/source_code.
-This code comes from the excellent book 'Arduino: A Quick Start Guide' from the Pragmatic programmers http://pragprog.com/.
-Unzip the file and go to Arduino_1_0 -> MotionSensor -> NunchuckDemo.
+Connect the Arduino to your computer via a USB printer cable and launch the Arduino software.

+Now we need to upload some code on to the Arduino board which will be able to read the data from the Nunchuck controller and pass it back in a readable format to your computer.
+Code to do this is available from the [pragmatic programmers website](http://pragprog.com/titles/msard/source_code) as part of the excellent book [Arduino: A Quick Start Guide](http://pragprog.com/book/msard/arduino).
+Download and unzip the file and go to Arduino_1_0 -> MotionSensor -> NunchuckDemo.
 Copy the files to your Arduino sketchbook path and upload the code on to your Arduino board.
 Using Arduino's serial monitor you should now be able to see a stream of data displayed in 7 separate columns which will change as you interact with your Nunchuck.

 It should look something like this:
 45 150 400 350 600 1 0